HiStone's LUNA X HK568/HK568U: The Game-Changing POS Solution Redefining Retail and Hospitality Experiences

 Cube X box design adds value by optimizing counter space where room is an issue.
 The compact form factor ensures that businesses can maximize their operational efficiency without compromising on performance or functionality.

-"HiStone's HK568/HK568U represents a significant milestone in our journey to provide the most reliable and high-grade solutions for the retail and hospitality industries," said Mohamed Berihi, Business Development Director, EMEA region at HiStone.
+"HiStone's HK568/HK568U represents a significant milestone in our journey to provide the most reliable and high-grade solutions for the retail and hospitality industries," said Alex Barannik, Business Development Director, EU region at HiStone.
 "Understanding today's business challenges, we deliver POS solutions that ensure the ultimate customer experience at scale."

 With the launch of the HK568/HK568U, HiStone once again demonstrates its commitment to driving digital transformation and supporting businesses in the retail and hospitality sectors.